The Unusual Simian Lines on the Palm

 While these attributes may relate to some of the people involved in the survey, they have also found that this line on someone with no physical defects or other behavioural problems, signifies a somewhat different, quite intense character; not necessarily a negative attribute as it would seem.
 Many with this line tend towards being a determined yet sensitive character.

 The owner of Simian lines can possess great potential for strong will and focus, many of whom are ambitious.
 But, the focus won’t last if they are not following their passion.
 It helps if they have found their niche and had opportunities in their life regarding education and family support.
 If only on the one hand, there might be a creative nature.

 The Simian lines on both palms

-With a Simian line on both hands, they can show the opposite; struggle with their ambition and inability to have the proper focus.
+The Simian line on both hands can suggest the subject has more of an intense and passionate nature.
 However, to hypothesise about this crease, look at other features of the hand, such as hand shape, finger length, thumbs, and lines; including fingerprint and palm patterns.

 Typically, the owners of a Simian line are stubborn, unpredictable and easily misunderstood by others.
 They do however tend to possess an abundance of energy, some finding it difficult to relax.
 While these people are intense, at the same time they can be very empathic and quite sensitive in their way.
 Usually very open-minded, yet cynical; nonetheless mostly what you see is what you get.

 The Double Simian type character tends to follow their heart and in doing so, they tend to choose a career that gratifies that emotion.
 Mostly, they are either fully into what they do, or fully not into it.
 It is nearly always ideal for them to be engaged in their passion.
 In doing so, it is taking full advantage of the single-minded and determined nature.

 Watch my video lessons here (I have 10 Simian line lessons so far).